Nuitka/Nuitka/Developer_Manual.rst

   be preceeded by empty lines -- but it is good practice to still do that.

     - ``Notes:`` detailed description of the item, any length.
-      May contain line breaks, each new lines starting aligned with previous one.
+      May contain line breaks with each new line starting aligned with previous one.
+      The text will automatically be joined across line breaks and be reformatted in the browser.
-      If you describe details for a class, you can do that **without** using this section header.
-If you omit the ``Notes:`` for methods, then the text will be interpreted **as code,** be shown in an ugly monospaced font, and no automatic line breaks will happen.
+      If you describe details for a class, you can do so **without** using this section header and all formatting will still work fine.
+      If you however omit the ``Notes:`` for methods, then the text will be interpreted **as code,** be shown in an ugly monospaced font, and no automatic line breaks will occur in the browser.
     - ``Args:`` positional arguments.
       Each argument then follows, starting on a new line and indented by 4 spaces.
 The argument name must be followed by a